dhirajpatra/facebooksimpleapp/README.md

 Facebook Simple App with the following features:
    User can register and login usual way by directly entering details.
 But also you can do the same thing by FaceBook social login.

-   Using PHP and MySQL as database.
+   Using functional PHP and MySQL as database with ORM.
 With followed SOLID design pattern, clean architecture, well-structured and high-performance database schema.
     The user connect/login with Facebook (logout accordingly) The user data saved in the MySQL database.
     The Facebook app simply provide the following output: the name and profile picture of the logged-in user.
     The token, which will be stored for the user in the database, should be a long living access token If the user removes the Facebook app, the user shall be marked as "is_active = false" in the database (Note: Facebook deauth callback)
+    It will update is_active = 1 again when they relogin with app again.
+Then no new entry will be inserted only it will update all data realted to same user.

 ### Installation Instructions